borenstein-lab/MIMOSA2shiny/docs/input.md

 layout: default
 ---

-# Input data options for the main MIMOSA analysis
+# Input data options for the main MIMOSA2 analysis

 MIMOSA has several options for uploading and viewing datasets.
 Each data file must be formatted as shown in the examples linked below.